-PPI of a 32-inch 1440p monitor is 92 PPI
+Is a 32-inch 1440p monitor too blurry?
+PPI and sharpness breakdown

-A 32-inch 1440p monitor works out to 91.79 PPI — the same density as a 24-inch 1080p monitor, just on a much larger surface.
+A 32-inch 1440p monitor works out to 91.79 PPI, the same density as a 24-inch 1080p monitor, just on a much larger surface.
 You get ~78% more pixels than 1080p and 78% more screen area than 27-inch 1440p, with pixel size unchanged from the 24-inch 1080p class.

 Calculator